AlpGuler98/Basic-Python-Project/README.md

-The project consits of 2 problems:
+This project consists of 2 problems:

 1. To write a function that flattens a given list.The elements of this list can also include lists.